 - Hold the bottle upright and place the spray pump unit into the bottle.

 - Turn the spray pump unit clockwise and tighten it until it is securely fastened.

-To prepare calcitonin:
+To prepare this medicine:

 - Before you use a new bottle of calcitonin spray, the spray pump will need to be primed (started).
 If your pharmacist assembled the unit for you, check to see if it has already been primed by pumping the unit once.
 If a full spray comes out, the unit has already been primed; if not, you must prime the pump.

 - To prime a new bottle, hold the bottle upright and away from you, then pump it several times until you see a faint spray.

 - Do not prime the pump again before each daily use.

 To use the nose spray:

 - Before using the spray, blow your nose gently to clear the nostrils.